-Wise Group plc ranks in an above-average position in its peer group, with profitability as the main structural strength.
+Wise Group plc ranks in an above-average position in its peer group, with profitability as the main structural strength, while stability is less supportive than the other dimensions.
 Trend conditions have deteriorated, without yet reaching an extreme downside state.
-The market is broadly confirming the structural profile.
+Price behavior is partially reflecting the structural picture, with a moderate gap remaining.

 Peer-relative scores, weakest to strongest